Skip to content

 The PMP exam questions will not treat which personality type makes a good Project Manager since all types appropriately fit into a PM’s position.
 The purpose of the MBTI test is not to compare different personalities or to reveal malfunction or abnormality.
 It was rather designed to help people learn more about themselves and be aware of their strengths and weaknesses in order to make better life and especially career decisions.

 Here is a sample PMP question.
-Keep in mind that the question can also be in a matching or drag and drop question format.
+Keep in mind that the question can also be in a matching or drag-and-drop question format.

 You are managing a construction project.
 When you started acquiring resources, you asked Jack, a talent acquisition manager at your organization, to conduct an MBTI (Myers–Briggs Type Indicator) Personality Test for the procurement manager position.
 You asked him to only consider candidates who are comfortable reaching out and talking to providers.
 Which type of personality are you referring to?